radiodiagnostica/resnet-cem-histo/PAPER.md

 ### Implementation Details

 The entire pipeline, including data loading, model definition, training, and evaluation, was implemented in Python using PyTorch and scikit-learn libraries.
-The code was designed to be run from the command line, allowing for specification of the target metric for optimization, number of epochs, patience for early stopping (although not implemented in the final version), and the data directory.
+The code was designed to be run from the command line, allowing for specification of the target metric for optimization, number of epochs, patience for early stopping, and the data directory.

 ## Results